Pilot Eyes!

 This airplane is rare among the aircraft signed into the Davis-Monthan Airfield Register, because it still exists.
 You can see it today on exhibit at the National Museum of Naval Aviation, NAS Pensacola Florida.
 Follow the link to the website, but don't plan to see an image of our airplane there.
 It's not posted.

 However, I've done better than that.
 Please follow this link to view a video of this airplane that I took at the Museum on August 12, 2007.
-The video, and the images I took below, will give you a good idea of what a handsome airplane A-6969 really is.
+The video, and the photographs I took below, will give you a good idea of what a handsome airplane A-6969 really is.

 Curtiss A-6969, Pensacola,FL